dttutty/Two-level-GRL/README.md

 Other datasets (PubMed and CiteSeer) can be obtained from [stellargraph library](https://stellargraph.readthedocs.io/en/v0.9.0/_modules/stellargraph/datasets/datasets.html).

+See [DATASETS.md](DATASETS.md) for dataset provenance and local storage notes.

 ## Getting the code

 You can download a copy of all the files in this repository by cloning the